lululxvi/deepxde/docs/demos/pinn_forward/helmholtz.2d.dirichlet.hpo.rst

 This example is issued from: *Hyper-parameter tuning of physics-informed neural networks: Application to Helmholtz problems*, [`ArXiv preprint <https://arxiv.org/pdf/2205.06704.pdf>`_].

-Notice that this script can be easilly applied to other examples (either forward or inverse problems).
+Notice that this script can be easilly adapted to other examples (either forward or inverse problems).

-More scripts are available at: `HPOMax <https://github.com/pescap/HPOMax>`_ GitHub repository.
+More scripts are available at `HPOMax <https://github.com/pescap/HPOMax>`_ GitHub repository.

 Problem setup
 --------------

 We consider the same setting as in `Helmholtz equation over a 2D square domain <https://deepxde.readthedocs.io/en/latest/demos/pinn_forward/helmholtz.2d.dirichlet.html>`_.

-We apply Gaussian processes-based Bayesian optimization via ``scikit-optimize`` (see `documentation <https://scikit-optimize.github.io/stable/>`_) over 50 calls.
-We use the *Expected Improvement* as acquisition function, and use the minimum test error for each call as the (outer) loss function for the HPO.
+We apply GP-based Bayesian optimization via ``scikit-optimize`` (see `documentation <https://scikit-optimize.github.io/stable/>`_) over 50 calls.
+We use the *`Expected Improvement <https://scikit-optimize.github.io/stable/modules/generated/skopt.acquisition.gaussian_ei.html?highlight=ei#skopt.acquisition.gaussian_ei>_`* as acquisition function, define the minimum test error for each call as the (outer) loss function for the HPO.

-We decide to optimize the following hyper-parameters:
+We optimize the following hyper-parameters:

-- Learning rate :math:`\alpha`;
+- Learning rate: :math:`\alpha`;
 - Width :math:`N`: number of nodes per layer;
 - Depth :math:`L − 1`: number of dense layers;
 - Activation function :math:`\sigma`.